Mundreanuc223/Vault/vault/src/backend/README.md

 # Backend Guide

-## 1. Ensure you have SQLite, Flask, Flask-cors, and Flask-bcrypt downloaded
+## 1. Ensure you have SQLite, Flask, Flask-cors, Flask-bcrypt, and Flask-Session downloaded

 ### Table Format Example: